indpro-blr/developer-assignment-2025/README.md

 1. Make sure you are logged into your GitHub account
 2. At the top of this repository page, you will see a green button that says **"Use this template"**
 3. Click on **"Use this template"** button

+**Important: You must be signed in to GitHub to use this template**

+Before you start:
+1. Sign in to your GitHub account (or create a free account at github.com)
+2. Then click this link to access the template: [your-repository-url]
+3. You will now see the green "Use this template" button

 4. Click on **"Create a new repository"** from the dropdown menu
 5. You will be taken to a new page to create your repository